Static vs. Dynamic Shots in Filmmaking and How to Edit With Them

-Reading Time: 3 minutes
+Reading Time: 4 minutes

 In the world of filmmaking, every shot is carefully selected to evoke emotions and contribute to the overall storytelling.
 Two contrasting approaches to camera movement—static and dynamic shots—have distinct effects on the audience.
 So in that spirit, let’s look at the emotional impact of static and dynamic shots, examine how they can be juxtaposed for heightened effect, and discuss important considerations for editors during post-production.
+Editors must understand the difference between these two types of shots and when it’s best to use them.

 Static Shots: Invoking Contemplation and Intimacy

 Static shots refer to camera setups where the camera remains stationary, capturing a scene without any significant movement.
 These shots often evoke a sense of contemplation, stability, and intimacy.
-Here are some emotions that static shots can invoke:
+You may notice them in the middle of a scene where the world is falling apart and two characters connect for a moment.

 Stillness and Calm: These shots create a sense of stillness, allowing the audience to focus on the details within the frame without the distraction of camera movement.
 They can evoke a serene or tranquil mood, encouraging contemplation and introspection.